a-elrawy/Arabic-Spelling-Correction/README.md

-# Spelling Corrector to CODA standard
+# Spelling Corrector to CODA / MSA standard
-This is a Python script for converting Arabic text to CODA standard using pre-trained transformer models.
+This is a Python script for converting Arabic text to CODA or MSA standard using pre-trained transformer models.

 ## Introduction
-This is a spelling corrector to the CODA standard.
-It uses the [CODA MADARA corpus](https://camel.abudhabi.nyu.edu/madar-coda-corpus/) to train a spelling corrector.
+This is a spelling corrector to the CODA or MSA standard.
+It uses the [CODA MADARA corpus](https://camel.abudhabi.nyu.edu/madar-coda-corpus/) and [QALB](https://camel.abudhabi.nyu.edu/qalb-shared-task-2015/) to train a spelling corrector.
 The corrector is based on transformer architecture. by fine-tuning [AraBART](https://arxiv.org/abs/2203.10945) and
 [AraT5](https://arxiv.org/abs/2109.12068) models.

 ## Requirements